Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - Until the 1820s, no new universities besides Oxford and Cambridge were allowed to be opened in England.

-- Oxford had its own police, the Oxford University Police (nicknamed Bulldogs or Bullers) from 1829 to 2003.
+- From 1829 to 2003, Oxford had its own police force, the Oxford University Police (nicknamed Bulldogs or Bullers).

-- Women were only allowed to attend undergraduate examinations at Oxford after a law was passed by the university in 1875.
+- Women were only allowed to attend undergraduate examinations at Oxford after the university passed a law in 1875.

-- In the past, all exams were oral exams, where students would spend 3 days answering questions in blocks of 7 hours.
+- In the past, all exams were oral exams, where students answered questions in blocks of 7 hours for 3 days.

 - During World War II, Oxford University remained unharmed.

-- In 1989, Oxford University Press’ printing house at Oxford was closed, and it has been contracting out its printing work ever since.
+- Oxford University Press’ printing house at Oxford closed in 1989, and it has been contracting out its printing work ever since.

 - In 2008, St. Hilda’s, the last female-only college at Oxford, started admitting male students.

-- The AstraZeneca COVID-19 vaccine was developed as a collaboration between Oxford in collaboration with the private company AstraZeneca.
+- The AstraZeneca COVID-19 vaccine was developed in collaboration with Oxford and the private company AstraZeneca.